Punta Arenas: Etymology

 The name Punta Arenas whose literal translation would be "Point Sands", is actually derived from the Spanish term Punta Arenosa, a literal translation of the English name "Sandy Point".

 The name Sandy Point derives from the voyage of John Narborough in 1669-1671.
 He wrote in his account:

 Sand-Point [sic] is a mean low Point, lies out more than the other Points of the shore, and a few trees grow on it.

 The English 18th-century explorer John Byron is sometimes erroneously credited with naming the area.

 The city has also been known as Magallanes.
 Today that term is normally used to describe the administrative region which includes the city.

 Punta Arenas has been nicknamed "the city of the red roofs" for the red-painted metal roofs that characterized the city for many years.
 Since about 1970, the availability of other colours in protective finishes has resulted in greater variety in the characteristic metal roofs.

+History

+Casa España, established in 1917 by the Spanish Society of Socorros Mutuos.
+It was formed between 1936 and 1938.
+Plaza de Armas (Muñoz Gamero Park).